agilepro/software-craftsmanship/docs/Management/update-the-manual.md

 ### 1\.
 Could the product be improved?

 Did the user run into a problem that could be avoided by improving the program?
 Every problem is the result of no quite understanding how the program works.
 Could we make the product run more like people expect, so they would not hit this problem?
-This way you don’t need to write documentation at all — people use it naturally and without noticing any conflict.
+This way you don't need to write documentation at all — people use it naturally and without noticing any conflict.
 This is not always possible because there are some thing that must be done a certain way and they are inherent to application domain.

 ### 2\.
 Does the manual describe how to avoid the problem?